 The next section of the Pip-Boy is INV, short for Inventory.
 This lets you view, equip, drop, and sort items that you’re carrying.
 Items appear sorted already in different categories (e.g. Weapons, Apparal, Aid) and in alphabetical order, but you can change alphabetical sorting to sort by weight, and others.
 It’s like Bethesda Game Studios played Skyrim with SkyUI mod and saw how much better SkyUI is, and incorporated some of its functionality into Fallout 4.
 Note that the Pip-Boy can play holotapes just like in the previous games, although loading holotapes actually has an animation now.
 Unfortunately, Holotapes are sorted into the MISC section of the inventory opposed to getting their own.

-You can even play games on it!
+You can even play games on it, games that are arguably better than Fallout 4 itself!

 Note that there are now two ways to loot containers and corpses.
 The original method which freezes the game and brings up two inventory screens (yours and whatever you’re looting) still exists, and now you can quickly loot without stopping the game just by hovering over the container/corpse and taking what you want.
 This faster way doesn’t allow the player to offload items though, so for this the other method (now called Transfer) is required.